Age 5-7 | Paperback | 32 pages | 250 x 250mm

-Through the Eyes of Me is a beautiful, colourful, illustrated book for children that allows a glimpse into the world of a child with autism.
+Through the Eyes of Me is a beautiful, colourful, illustrated book for children that allows a glimpse into the world of an autistic child.
 Readers will meet 4-year-old Kya who loves to run, read, look at … and rip up … stickers.
 Discover why Kya does certain things, doesn’t like some things, and really, really loves other things.

-This wonderful book is an ideal and engaging tool for teaching children about autism and about life as a child with autism.
+This wonderful book is an ideal and engaging tool for teaching children about autism and about life as an autistic child.
 Through the Eyes of Me was written by Jon Roberts when his 4-year-old daughter, Kya, was diagnosed with severe autism.
 Together with his wife Sarah they hope that, by recording and sharing Kya’s lovely little quirks, they will help encourage a greater degree of understanding amongst siblings, classmates….in fact anyone who knows someone on the autism spectrum.

 By Jon Roberts.
 Illustration by Hannah Rounding.

 Through the Eyes of Me was longlisted for the Cogan Diversity Picture Book Award 2019.

 ‘What a lovely book – it gets the understanding across whilst showing the normality and uniqueness of Kya.
 I would love to read this to my children one day.’
 Amy Willerton, TV presenter and model

 ‘Delightfully told and beautifully illustrated, Through the Eyes of Me will help siblings, classmates and anyone who knows a child on the autism spectrum.’
 Scope

 ‘A beautiful story about a beautiful girl.
 We wish you all the best for August and hope others love Kya’s story as much as we do.’
 National Autistic Association Cymru